 Information about Conditional Admission

-Prospective undergraduate students who meet all admission requirements except for English proficiency requirements will receive a conditional admission to UT.
-Students who receive this type of admission will be issued form I-20 for an F-1 visa or change of status.
-Students who receive a conditional admission must meet English proficiency requirements before being admitted to a degree program and before being allowed to enroll in non-ESL courses.
-Conditionally admitted students who wish to enter the US using UT’s I-20 must enroll in UT’s English Language Institute.
+Prospective undergraduate students who meet all other admission requirements except for English proficiency will receive conditional admission to UT.
+Those students will be issued I-20 Certificate of Eligibility, which leads to an F-1 visa or change of status.
+Students must meet English proficiency requirements before being admitted to a degree program and before being allowed to enroll in non-ESL courses.
+Conditionally admitted students who wish to enter the United States using UT’s I-20 MUST enroll in UT’s English Language Institute.

 Entering The United States: Student Visa Status

-Students should apply to the ELI early in order to receive the I-20 Certificate of Eligibility.
-The I-20 is required for students to obtain F-1 non-immigrant student visas before leaving their countries.
+Students should apply to the ELI early in order to receive the I-20 Certificate of Eligibility, which is required for students to obtain F-1 non-immigrant student visas before leaving their countries.
 Students should not enter the United States with B-2 visitor visas unless “prospective student” is indicated on the visas.

-The I-20 Certificate of Eligibility, by U.S. law, is valid for one year from the date of issue.
+By US law, the I-20 Certificate of Eligibility is valid for one year from the date of issue.
 It does, however, stipulate a specific arrival date.
-Students who cannot enter the U.S. before the specified date should request an extension by contacting the English Language Institute.
+Students who cannot enter the United States before the specified date should request an extension by contacting the English Language Institute.
 There is no extra charge if the original I-20 is still valid.

-It is required by U.S. Immigration law that a student enroll at the institution which issues the I-20 used by the student to enter the United States.
+It is required by US immigration law that a student enroll at the institution which issues the I-20 used to enter the United States.

-The security report for the Knoxville Area (including the Knoxville campus, the Institute for Public Service, the Institute of Agriculture and the UT System Administration) may be found at http://clery.utk.edu/crime-statistics/.
+The security report for the Knoxville Area (including the Knoxville campus, the Institute for Public Service, the Institute of Agriculture, and the UT System Administration) may be found at clery.utk.edu/crime-statistics/.

-If you would like a copy of the combined Annual Security and Fire Safety Report, you may visit the University of Tennessee Police Department at 1101 Cumberland Ave, Knoxville, TN 37996 or you may send a request for a copy by mail to email@example.com.
+If you would like a copy of the combined Annual Security and Fire Safety Report, visit the University of Tennessee Police Department at 1101 Cumberland Avenue, Knoxville, TN 37996, or send a request to email@example.com.